Why Decaffeinated Coffee?

 Coffee is a rich dietary source of antioxidants, decaf included.
 It contains compounds such as chlorogenic acids, caffeic acid, and melanoidins.

-These antioxidants help neutralize free radicals, reducing oxidative stress that can contribute to aging and chronic diseases.
+These compounds help neutralize free radicals in the body, reducing the oxidative stress that contributes to aging and chronic disease.
+You don't need caffeine to get the health benefits of coffee.

-Caffeine speeds gut motility and increases stomach acid.
-Caffeine also relaxes the sphincter between the esophagus and stomach, leading to heartburn and acid reflux.
+Caffeine increases stomach acid production, speeds up gut motility, and can relax the sphincter between the esophagus and stomach, which contributes to heartburn and acid reflux.